w4bo/markdown/README.md

 provided by the [DocStrip][] plain TeX package.

-Running the [LaTeXMK][LaTeXMK] tool on the `markdown.dtx` file (`latexmk markdown.dtx`) typesets the documentation.
+Running the [LaTeXMK][LaTeXMK] tool on the `markdown.dtx` file (`latexmk markdown.dtx`) after the Markdown package has been installed typesets the documentation.
 In `markdown.dtx`, the documentation is placed inside TeX comments and marked up using the [ltxdockit][] LaTeX document class.
 Support for typesetting the documentation is provided by the [doc][] LaTeX package.

  [DocStrip]:  https://ctan.org/pkg/docstrip   (docstrip – Remove comments from file)
  [LaTeXMK]:   https://ctan.org/pkg/latexmk    (latexmk – Fully automated LaTeX document generation)